sachinsu/sachinsu.github.io/work_journal/journal2021.md

             - Get out in 2 months no matter what

     - On Market Falls
-        - global flows of portfolio money in to our markets are not threatened, panics will be short lived.
+        - As long as global flows of portfolio money in to our markets are not threatened, panics will be short lived.
         - avoid
             - simply stop SIPs or new investments
             - Sell in the hope of being able to buy lower or simply sell and cut perceived losses
             - Sell only those shares which show a ‘profit’ and hang on to those under water

-- Work updates
+- Architect Role
-    Issuance,
-    - Issue with Bank of India for which they had raised penalty and they wanted to understand data flow within systems.
-Shared updated issuance architecture diagram to be used to explain data flow.

-    Axis bank -  migration of existing document mgmt system to MOS.
-Migration of 1Tb of documents.
-Approach for the same? and whether existing infrastructure can accomodate additional compute?

-    BFL,
-    - System Optimization initiative - Reducing load on Oracle, shifting reporting to MIS
-    - Integration with BFL Services - Issues in Dashboard updates and long queue lengths for unprocessed messages.
-Approach is to combine tables and use partitions and also use separate Queue for BFL Updates.
-    - Change in business requirements to maintain product line with limits for one card per customer

-    DH,
-    - Ongoing App Review and New architecture
+    - Avoiding Snake Oil and Evangelism

-    Sahil,
-    - Unified non-card transactions from different channels

-    Shortlisting & interview for Mobile & C Architect role
+        - One unfortunate side effect of enthusiasm for technology is evangelism, which should be a luxury reserved for tech leads and developers but tends to get architects in trouble.
+        - Trouble comes because, when someone evangelizes a tool, technique, approach, or anything else people build enthusiasm for, they start enhancing the good parts and diminishing the bad parts.
+Unfortunately, in software architecture, the trade-offs always eventually return to complicate thin
+        - An architect should also be wary of any tool or technique that promises any shocking new capabilities, which come and go on a regular basis.
+        - Always force evangelists for the tool or technique to provide an honest assessment of the good and bad—nothing in software architecture is all good—which allows a more balanced decision
+        - solutions in architecture rarely scale outside narrow confines of a particular problem space
+        - Don’t allow others to force you into evangelizing something; bring it back to trade-offs.
+        - We advise architects to avoid evangelizing and to try to become the objective arbiter of trade-offs.
+An architect adds real value to an organization not by chasing silver bullet after silver bullet but rather by honing their skills at analyzing the trade-offs as they appear.